Resume for Carpenter

 Should I put references on my carpenter resume?

-Do I need to write an official cover letter with my resume as a carpenter?
+Is it necessary to create an introduction letter in addition to my resume as a carpenter?

 In your cover letter:

-- Introduce yourself and state the exact position you’re applying for.
+- Introduce yourself and mention the exact position you’re submitting your application for.

 Summary